 How to get to Borough Market in London

-Borough Market is located at: 8 Southwark Street, London, SE1 1TL.
-The nearest tube stop to Borough Market in London is London Bridge, located in London zone 1.
+Borough Market is located at 8 Southwark Street, London, SE1 1TL.
+The nearest tube stop to Borough Market in London is London Bridge in London Zone 1.

 Secret spots near Borough Market in London